 A faster speed shows more information and is preferred by most anglers; however, the sonar information moves across the display quickly.
 A slower speed keeps the information on the display longer, but the bottom and fish details become compressed and may be difficult to interpret.
-Regardless of the Chart Speed setting, the RTS Window $^{\text{TM}}$ will update at the maximum rate possible for the depth conditions.
+Regardless of the Chart Speed setting, the RTS WindowTM will update at the maximum rate possible for the depth conditions.
+Adjust Chart Speed to your personal preference.